Blue-winged Warbler, Vermivora cyanoptera

 Voice: The song is a raspy bee-buzzz, with the first part sounding like an inhale and the second part like an exhale.

-Habitat: The Blue-winged Warbler breeds in shrubby, second growth habitat with scattered trees, such as abandoned farmland and forest clearings.
+Habitat: The Blue-winged Warbler breeds in shrubby, second-growth habitats with scattered trees, such as abandoned farmland and forest clearings.

 Diet: Primarily insects.